BretLeraul-WebsiteBanner

 Book

-Late University Cultures: Aesthetic Education in Neoliberal Chile and Argentina.
+Study Without Ends: Aesthetic Education in Neoliberal Chile and Argentina.
 (In preparation).

 More broadly, the book shows how contemporary shifts in the restricted field of cultural production in the Southern Cone reflect abstract forms of late capitalist domination—especially the compounded crises of social reproduction often figured as precarity, informality, or surplus populations—while also experimenting with or envisioning alternatives.
 In doing so, it outlines a reproductive labor theory of cultural value informed by aesthetic theory and cultural practices where we find some of the most developed discourses on value alternative to those of capitalist production and exchange.